|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 For platforms running Intel CPUs/GPUs: VTune and Intel GPA

-See in Glossary: the Razor suite and VR Trace
+For PS4: the Razor suite and VR Trace

 For Xbox: the Pix tool

-These tools generally have the most utility on platforms that can utilize IL2CPPA Unity-developed scripting back-end which you can use as an alternative to Mono when building Projects for some platforms.
+These tools generally have the most utility on platforms that can utilize IL2CPPA Unity-developed scripting back-end which you can use as an alternative to Mono when building projects for some platforms.
 More info

 See in Glossary to produce a C++ version of the project.
 These native-code versions provide transparent callstacks and high-resolution method timings that are unavailable when running under Mono.